What’s in This Article

 Types of Used Welding Machines and What They Do

-When shopping used welding machines, you’ll find four common types—MIG, TIG, Stick, and multiprocess—each built for different jobs and budgets.
+When you shop for used welding machines, you’ll usually see four common types: MIG, TIG, Stick, and multiprocess.
+Each one fits different jobs, skill levels, and budgets.

-Inspect controls, consumables, and service history—good machine maintenance keeps resale value and performance predictable.
+Inspect controls, consumables, cables, fans, and service history before you compare prices.
+Good machine maintenance keeps performance and resale value more predictable.

 Products Worth Considering